 As the men flee from a pack of wolves, one of the men expresses his faith.
 Immediately, I thought, "This man will die.
 He will not survive until the end."
 In the next trial, he dies.
 And, in the same sharing moment around a fire built to keep the wolves at bay, he shares that he is divorced, and that a daughter he loved very much is already dead.
-So, the Christian is pretty much not blessed.
+So, the Christian portrait painted is one of being very much not blessed.

 As the second to the last man is drowning in water, and Ottway struggles to pull him up out of the water, Ottway, leans his head back, and cries out, "Please, Jesus, help me!"
 The effort fails, and the man trapped just beneath the surface of the water drowns.